fgl27/SmartTwitchTV/README.md

 -   Building the apk, on **Studio**, Build -> Build Bundle(s) / APK(s) -> Build APK(s)... if all OK after a few moments a app will be generated, a pop notification inside **Studio** will show and let you click to see where that apk is generated to.
 -   If you have any problem using **Android Studio** just try to google as the project is solely build using **Android Studio** it must work for you, if it doesn't is because you did something wrong, **Android Studio** apk build is a very common thing one can find any type of help about it just by "googling it", but if you have a problem that you can't solve [open a issue](https://github.com/fgl27/SmartTwitchTV/issues/new/choose) or [send a email fglfgl27@gmail.com](mailto:fglfgl27@gmail.com)

+## How to test the Web app

+### In an browser

+You can just open the [SmartTwitchTV/app/index.html](https://github.com/fgl27/SmartTwitchTV/tree/master/app/index.html) in a browser, but that will not allow you to for example add a user and authorization key.

+To be able to do that, you need to run this html from the https link https://127.0.0.1:5000/app/, to do that you can just use Node.js extension http-server.

+I have made a simple scrip that start the server at the correct URL just call this if you are on linux [SmartTwitchTV/release/scripts/up_assets.sh](https://github.com/fgl27/SmartTwitchTV/tree/master/release/scripts/up_assets.sh), or [use this command](https://github.com/fgl27/SmartTwitchTV/blob/9c157c457751525f84e19126190389c498a4876a/release/scripts/http-server.sh#L23) from root  project directory

+### Inside the APK

+Let's say you made modifications to the web app and you wanna to test those on a real device.

+You need to copy the content of the [SmartTwitchTV/app](https://github.com/fgl27/SmartTwitchTV/tree/master/app) folder to the [SmartTwitchTV/apk/app/src/main/assets/app](https://github.com/fgl27/SmartTwitchTV/tree/master/apk/app/src/main/assets/app) (this folder may not exist just create it), then set LoadFromAssets to true in [SmartTwitchTV/apk/app/src/main/java/com/fgl27/twitch/Constants.java](https://github.com/fgl27/SmartTwitchTV/blob/9c157c457751525f84e19126190389c498a4876a/apk/app/src/main/java/com/fgl27/twitch/Constants.java#L26)

+I have made a script that does it for you works linux [SmartTwitchTV/release/scripts/up_assets.sh](https://github.com/fgl27/SmartTwitchTV/tree/master/release/scripts/up_assets.sh), call the script without passing any argument to set, pass 1 to unset

 ## Contributing instructions

 Any help is welcome.<br>